Somnibyte/IdentifyBox/README.md

 ![alt text](IdentifyBox/first_screen.png "First Screen")

-1. The first button on the left("Load Image to be Compared Against") is to load an image from the input folder into the application.
+1. The first button on the left("Load Initial Image") is to load an image from the input folder into the application.
 It loads the image into the empty Label.
 Note the image dimensions have been resized to 500 by 500px.
+When you select your image, the panel below shows the image path.

 2. The second button on the right("Load Image to be Processed") is to load the image from the left or a new image to be processed by the operations associated with the radio buttons below it.